Skip to content

 2010 – 2016

 • Where it all started.
-Joined as an IT helpdesk specialist and built up the corporate helpdesk function — standardized processes, introduced new tools, and learned that good IT is mostly about understanding what people actually need.
+Joined as an IT helpdesk specialist and built up the corporate helpdesk function: standardized processes, introduced new tools, and learned that most IT problems are really problems of understanding what someone was trying to do.

-Applied AII've shipped AI tools at MED-EL, built a real-time deepfake detector at Veriyou, and led an AI health app at LIT Health.
+AI AdoptionWrote MED-EL’s first AI strategy, got it funded at executive level, and shipped internal AI tools people actually used.
+Led an AI health product at LIT Health.
 The pattern is always the same: the model is 20% of the work.
-The other 80% is data quality, ownership, governance, and getting people to trust the output.
+The other 80% is ownership, governance, data quality, and earning the trust of the people whose work changes.

 Security & GovernanceLed MED-EL through ISO 27001:2022, UK Cyber Essentials, and CyberTrust Gold Label certification.
 Later dealt with GDPR and HIPAA at LIT Health.
-Security in regulated industries isn't a checkbox — it's an operating model that touches everything.
+Security in regulated industries isn’t a checkbox.
+It’s an operating model that touches everything.
+I built an interactive DACH data-protection reference for mainstream AI tools to make that kind of assessment concrete instead of theoretical.

-Regulated IndustriesMedTech (MED-EL), healthcare (LIT Health), logistics (SQUER client work), finance (BAFIT network).
-Every regulated industry has its own flavor of "you can't just deploy that" — but the underlying discipline of balancing speed with compliance is the same.
+Regulated IndustriesMedTech at MED-EL, healthcare at LIT Health, financial services and logistics through client work.
+Every regulated industry has its own flavor of “you can’t just deploy that.”
+The discipline underneath, trading speed against evidence, is the same everywhere.

 Product ManagementCame to product management from the IT and engineering side, which means I think about operability and maintenance from day one.
-At SQUER, I shape how we position and sell our product capabilities — connecting commercial strategy with what our teams can actually deliver.
+At SQUER, I shape how we position and sell our product capabilities, connecting commercial strategy with what our teams can deliver.

 // credentials

 MCI – Management Center InnsbruckBA in Economics (2014–2017).
 Built the foundation in business and economics while already working in IT.
-The thesis came directly from what I was seeing on the job — how IT teams actually manage innovation day to day.
+The thesis came directly from what I was seeing on the job: how IT teams manage innovation day to day.

 // signal